lightcodes845/lightcodes845/README.md

   - Experience in developing Progressive Web Applications (PWA).
 - **Back-End Development**
   - Proficient in NodeJS, with experience in Express and NestJS.
-  - Experienced in developing backends using Python’s Django framework.
+  - Experienced in developing backends using Python’s Django framework and asynchronous FastAPI.
   - Skilled in GraphQL development.
   - Upcoming in Java and Spring Framework.
-  - Experience in implementing Microservices architecture.
+  - Experience in implementing Microservices architecture (Event based and gRPC).
 - **Databases & ORMs**
   - Proficient in MongoDB and PostgreSQL.
   - Experienced in using Object-Relational Mappers such as Mongoose, TypeORM, and Django ORM.
+  - Experience with Python's Pymongo and Motor for working with MongoDB
+  - Experience with SQLAlchemy
 - **Deployment & CI/CD**
   - Proficient in containerization using Docker.
   - Experienced in orchestrating deployments with Kubernetes (Helm).